 In 1982 the author of Clouds visited the Namoi shire in New South Wales – a cotton growing district, once predominantly used for wheat growing and sheep grazing.
 It is called Wee Waa – Kamilaroi words meaning ‘Fire for Roasting’.
 Like many things historical, this is the subject of conjecture some claim it comes from the ‘wee aargh’ that bullockies would shout.

 Janie Conway-Herron was coming to see Eddie Murray’s parents.
 Eddie’s dad, Arthur, was a cotton chipper who had led a strike for better conditions in 1973.
 Their son, Eddie, was in line to play for Redfern All Blacks against New Zealand.
 Wee Waa was a two-pub town and its main religion was rugby league.
-Eddie like many Murris was hitting the big time after playing as a youngster in Wee Waa.
+Eddie like many Murris and Kooris was hitting the big time after playing as a youngster in Wee Waa.
 In the years that followed, blackfella participation in sports like Rugby League has helped break down racism because it is pretty hard to be racist towards a team member you rely on.
 But those were early days and it didn’t help Eddie.
 Janie wrote these words in her song about Eddie:

 The coppers reckon that Eddie hung himself by tearing up a cell blanket and threading it through a grill above the cell door way above his head after being arrested on Friday night for drunkenness near the Imperial Hotel.
-Under the legal fiction of the time Eddie Murray was not arrested but detained under the NSW Intoxicated Persons Act and placed in “preventive detention”.
-He could have simply been taken home but of course he wasn’t.
+Under the legal fiction of the time, Eddie Murray was not arrested but detained under the NSW Intoxicated Persons Act and placed in “preventive detention”.
+He could have simply been taken home but, of course, he wasn’t.
 At the time, according to the 1981-82 Bureau of Crime Statistics report, the rate of detention of Aboriginal people in north-western NSW under the Intoxicated Persons Act was 93 times the overall rate for the State.
-These niceties of law of course are meaningless to the killers in uniform.
+These niceties of law are meaningless to killers in uniform.